Olga1305/collector-app-backend-m3/README.md

 - As a user I want to see the doll's current price (from Ebay API) and the difference between release and current prices

 **User profile:**
+- As a user I want to sign up and log in with my social profiles (Facebook, Google)
 - As a user I want to see another user profiles, collections, wishlists and selling lists
 - As a user I want to contact to another user